 Good bandwith and sensitive to QRM

-Few years ago, when the noise from the solar panels came banging in, I experimented with different antennas for reception on HF.
+Few years ago, when the noise from the solar panels came banging in, I experimented with different antennas for HF reception.
 One of the antennas I wanted to experiment with, was a Miniwhip.
-This is an active antenna designed by PA0RDT which covers a good part of HF.
+This is an active antenna designed by PA0RDT which covers a large part HF.
 But other amateurs advised me not to use it, because a Miniwhip is very sensitive to QRM.
 Wait a minute, an antenna that has a good bandwith and is sensitive to QRM?
 That sounds like…

-That sounds like the ideal aux antenna for a QRM eliminator!
-I needed to get my hands on a Miniwhip, so I scavenged eBay.com.
-I ordered a PCB, with the power insert feed unit to supply current via coax, from RA0SMS Anton in Russia.
-Over a week later, I received the PCB and built it into a 20 cm (9 inch) PVC tube.
-I mounted it on a 2.5m (8 ft) fiber glass mast (metal has a negative effect on a Miniwhip) high on the roof, close near the solar panel installation.
-Connected the ground terminal on the power feed unit to a wire running to my HF ground, two copper tubes about 2.5 m (8 ft) into the wet soil (ground water level sits at average 1 meter (3.5 ft)).
+That sounded like the ideal aux antenna for a QRM eliminator!
+I scavenged eBay.com and ordered a DIY Miniwhip kit from RA0SMS Anton.
+A week later, I received the PCB and power insert.
+Built the PCB into a 20 cm (9 inch) PVC tube.
+Metal has a disturbing effect on a Miniwhip, so I mounted it on a 2.5m (8 ft) fiber glass mast on the roof, close to the neighbor’s solar panel installation.
+Connected the ground terminal on the power insert to my station ground, several 3n (9ft) long copper tubes 3m (9 ft) into the swampy wet soil here.
 Ready to go!

 It picks up loads of QRM

-The result is very satisfying.
 The Miniwhip produces a lot more signal than any of the previous auxiliary antennas I used.
 It picks up loads of QRM, which was one of the two main goals.
 It also performs much better on the lower HF bands, let’s say below 10 MHz, than a passive whip.
 On 40 meter, 60 meter and 80 meter, I am able to cancel out much more QRM.
-Second goal achieved.
-The property of the Miniwhip as a being a QRM antenna is confirmed as well.
-For example, on 20 meter band, I am able to cancel out the solar panel S9+10 dB noise to near zero.
+On 20 meter band, I am able to cancel out the solar panel S9+10 dB noise to near zero.
 Watch this short clip: